seanf0617/automate-all-the-things/README.md

 ## Purpose of this repo

-> An example repo for deploying a node app hosted inside a docker container to an EKS cluster in AWS.
+> An example repo for deploying a node app (REST API) hosted inside a docker container to an EKS cluster in AWS.
 The application is built and deployed using a Jenkins CI/CD pipeline.

 ## How it works